 Peggy Cabrera (peggy.cabrera@sjsu.edu) is the Library Liaison for the Department of Environmental Studies.
 She is a great resource, available for helping with research projects and scientific reference searches.
-She will be available by email this semester.

 Consent for Recording of Class and Public Sharing of Instructor Material